AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 </code>
 </pre>

 Note that the two instances of the `ManagerExecuteMsg` enum are the exact same type.
-It allows you to send multi-hop IBC messages.
-However, as Abstract's infrastructure is completely linked and doesn't have a home-chain (yet), multi-hop transactions (of these kind) are not really something you would use often.
+This allows you to send multi-hop IBC messages.
+However, multi-hop transactions (of these kind) are not really something you would use often, unless you're using another chain as a routing chain.

 ## Specification of Interchain Abstract Accounts

-This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of messages and creation of Abstract accounts over an IBC channel between a client and a host on separate chains.
+The following specification specifies packet data structure, state machine handling logic, and encoding details for the transfer of messages and creation of Abstract accounts over an IBC channel between a client and a host on separate chains.
 The state machine logic presented allows for safe multi-chain account creation and execution.

 ### Motivation

 Users of a set of chains connected over the IBC protocol might wish to interact with smart-contracts and dapps present on another chain than their origin, while not having to onboard the remote chain, create a new wallet or transfer the necessary funds to this other chain.
 This application-layer standard describes a protocol for interacting with a remote chain and creating Abstract Account on chains connected with IBC which preserves asset ownership, limits the impact of Byzantine faults, and requires no additional permissioning.

 ### Definitions